avigad/polya/examples/tutorial.md

 s.prove(z**2 <= 1)
 ```

 Function symbols and axioms
 ---------------------------

-More generally, it is possible to declare function symbols, and add
+More generally, you can declare function symbols, and add axioms involving them
-axioms involving them to the set of assumptions.
+to the set of assumptions.

 ```python